2003Rk/FitBuddy-Ftiness-App/README.md

 🔹 **Progress Photos**
 Capture your fitness transformation!
 Upload progress photos to visually track your fitness journey.

-🔹 **Daily Fitness Quiz**
-Stay motivated with daily quizzes on fitness, nutrition, and wellness tips.
-Learn something new every day!

 🔹 **Stretching Routine**
 Based on your body stiffness, receive personalized stretching exercises to improve flexibility and reduce muscle tightness.